How Business Service Mapping improves ITSM processes

 Security and vulnerability management

-When it comes to security and vulnerability management, business service mapping helps in prioritizing security risks and in subsequent addresses.
-Once you get the vulnerability report, the dynamic maps make it easier to identify the CIs in the organization that matches the report.
-Then it allows you to view the business services supported by the CI in question and determine how critical they’re.
+When it comes to security and vulnerability management, business service mapping helps in prioritizing security risks and subsequent addresses.
+Once you get the vulnerability report, the dynamic maps make it easier to identify the CIs in the organization that match the report.
+Then it allows you to view the business services supported by the CI in question and determine how critical they are.

 Based on the findings, IT teams understand the specific services that are potentially at risk, as well as which IT assets are dependencies or integral to the delivery of these services.
 Moreover, service maps like ViVID service mapping overlay the assets having NVD vulnerabilities in the dynamic maps in each view- infrastructure, network, etc.